LLMENAS/LLMENAS/README.md

 # LLMENAS
 This is the implementation for the paper: LLMENAS: Evolutionary Neural Architecture Search via Large Language Model Guidance.
-This repo contains the implementation of the evaluation on CIFAR-10 using our proposed method.
-The full code will be released after the paper is accepted.
+This repository provides the complete evaluation pipeline on CIFAR-10; the full code will be released upon paper acceptance.

 ## Architecture Evaluation on CIFAR-10